Test-Time Training on Nearest Neighbors for Large Language Models

 \section{Abstract}

-Many recent efforts aim to augment language models with relevant information retrieved from a database at test time.
-We avoid the need for prompt engineering by directly fine-tuning the model on data retrieved at test time using its standard training setup.
-For this purpose, we build a large-scale distributed nearest neighbor index based on text embeddings of the Pile dataset.
-Given a query to a language model, our system retrieves the neighbors of the query and fine-tunes the model on the text data corresponding to those neighbors.
-Surprisingly, retrieving and training on as few as 20 neighbors, each for only one gradient iteration, drastically improves performance across more than twenty language modeling tasks in the Pile benchmark.
-For example, test-time training significantly narrows the performance gap between a small GPT2 model and a GPTNeo model, more than ten times larger, that was specifically trained to convergence on the Pile.
-Sufficient index quality and size, however, are important.
-Our work establishes a valuable first baseline for implementing test-time training in the context of large language models, opening the door to numerous promising research avenues.\footnote{ Our code, all index files, and a model checkpoint are available at: \url{https://github.com/socialfoundations/tttlm} }
+Many recent efforts augment language models with retrieval, by adding retrieved data to the input context.
+For this approach to succeed, the retrieved data must be added at both training and test time.
+Moreover, as input length grows linearly with the size of retrieved data, cost in computation and memory grows quadratically for modern Transformers.
+To avoid these complications, we simply fine-tune the model on retrieved data at test time, using its standard training setup.
+We build a large-scale distributed index based on text embeddings of the Pile dataset.
+For each test input, our system retrieves its neighbors and fine-tunes the model on their text.
+Surprisingly, retrieving and training on as few as 20 neighbors, each for only one gradient iteration, drastically improves performance across more than 20 language modeling tasks in the Pile.
+For example, test-time training with nearest neighbors significantly narrows the performance gap between a small GPT-2 and a GPT-Neo model more than 10 times larger.
+Sufficient index quality and size, however, are necessary.
+Our work establishes a first baseline of test-time training for language modeling.\footnote{ Code, index files, and model checkpoint: \url{https://github.com/socialfoundations/tttlm}. }